jblindsay/whitebox-tools/readme.txt

   up-to-date with the WBT backend, since WbRunner is always current with the installed version of WBT.
 - Fixed a bug with the LidarShift tool.
 The tool was calculating the shift in transformed coordinates incorrectly leading to very strange outputs.
+- The MultiscaleTopographicPositionImage tool now takes an optional hillshade image as input.

 Version 2.2.0 (23-10-2022)
 - Added the TravellingSalesmanProblem tool for identifying short routes connecting multiple locations.